grifferz/ongoing-struggle/content/posts/2011/2011-09-04-linux-ipv6-router-advertisements-and-forwarding/index.md

 +++
 title = "Linux, IPv6, router advertisements and forwarding" description = """
-How to enable IPv6 routing on Linux wile still learning your default route from SLAAC
+How to enable IPv6 routing on Linux while still learning your default route from SLAAC
 """